GavinHuttley/EnsemblLite/README.md

   ```

   > **Note**
-  > Downloads can be interrupted and resumed.
-The software deletes partially downloaded files.
+  > This is the only step for which the internet is required.
+Downloads can be interrupted and resumed.
+The software will delete partially downloaded files.

 The download creates a new `.cfg` file inside the download directory.
 This file is used by the `install` command.